 This concern is best treated with breast implant removal and not replacement surgery.

 Breast implants are not lifetime devices, and they will eventually need replacement someday in the future.
-On average, breast implants need replacement after 10 years of the original boob job, however, this can be later or earlier depending on your specific case.
+On average, breast implants need replacement after 10 years of the original boob job (breast augmentation), however, this can be later or earlier depending on your specific case.

 There are several reasons why you might need to replace your breast implants, such as implant rupture, capsular contracture, BIA-ALCL, and implant infection.